orsonteodoro/nano-ycmd/README.md

 ####What license is GNU nano released under?

-GPL version 3
+GPL version 3 or newer

 ####What license is nano-ycmd feature set released under?

-It is GPL version 3.
+It is GPL version 3 or newer

 ####What could I do to help?